nguyen14ck/MapReduce-Tutorial/README.md

 This Hadoop cluster includes 10 nodes:
 	10 * 128 Gb (72 vcores), Dell R730 with  2 x E5-2660v3 (2.6Ghz 10-Core), CentOS 5

-First, you use Putty to connect to Linux Server, and logon with your mri account.
+First, you use Putty to connect to Linux Server, and logon with your mri account and your private key.

  ![image001](https://cloud.githubusercontent.com/assets/6707375/8341079/4790d988-1a88-11e5-95a8-fad5ab51a692.png)

  ![image003](https://cloud.githubusercontent.com/assets/6707375/8341114/8c823726-1a88-11e5-8f44-e21e72bb47ad.png)